-This handout will help to answer your questions about how to increase the amount of fibre in your diet.
+This handout provides you with tips on how to increase the amount of fibre in your diet.

 Why do I need fibre in my diet?

 Fibre in the diet is important for good health.
 Fibre can promote regular bowel movements.
 It also may help a variety of health conditions.